NuGet

 Why is this so helpful?

-To enable the use of lock file with NuGet, set the MSBuild property RestorePackagesWithLockFile in your project file:
+To enable the use of lock files with NuGet, set the MSBuild property RestorePackagesWithLockFile in your project file:

 <PropertyGroup>